infinum/frontend-handbook/JavaScript/Next-js.md

 export default ShowModal;
 ```

-In a local state we are storing `Date.now()` value and it's easy to show that the state is preserved between toggling modal.
+We are storing `Date.now()` value in a local state, and it's easy to show that the state is preserved between toggling modal.
 To `PrivatePage` layout we are passing pageUrlSlug so `withModal` HOC would know where to route after closing modal.
-In other words we are showing the same page without query params.
+In other words, we want to show the same page without query params.